vcantarella/hyvr/docs/methods.rst

 variance of :math:`s` (here elevation), :math:`\Delta x` is the distance between the two points, and :math:`\lambda` is the correlation length.

-Once a bottom and top surface for a stratum is generated, architectural elements are created inside the stratum.
+Unlike the original HyVR, the user must be able to select the grid cells and evaluate wether the cells are above or below the contact surface.
+This is easily done with numpy and can be seen in the examples.

-The architectural elements will be simulated based on input parameters defined for each stratum.
-This starts with the random choice of an architectural element from those defined; the probability of each architectural element being chosen is also defined in the input parameter file.
-The thickness of the architectural element is then drawn from a random normal distribution that is defined for each stratum in the input parameter file.
-To account for the erosive nature of many sedimentary environments the algorithm may erode the underlying units: here the 'avulsion' thickness :math:`th_{avulsion}` is subtracted from the bottom and top of the architectural element :math:`z^{bot}_{AE}, z^{top}_{AE}`.
-Once the architectural element has been defined, contact surfaces are generated using the same procedure as used for strata contact surfaces.
-When the architectural element have been generated, the algorithm begins to simulate external hydrofacies assemblage geometries and hydrofacies.
+The user must also create rules (normally with probabilities) to assign architectural elements to a particular stratum.
+Usually, this starts with the random choice of an architectural element from those defined, given the probability of each architectural element being chosen.
+The thickness of the architectural element can be, for example, drawn from a random normal distribution.
+To account for the erosive nature of many sedimentary environments the algorithm may erode the underlying units (This is done by assigning an oject that intersect cells previously assigned to a previous unit).
+Thus the object creating order matters.

 ----------------------------------------------------------------------
 Simulation of hydrofacies assemblages and hydrofacies geometries
 ----------------------------------------------------------------------

-The generation of hydrofacies assemblages and internal hydrofacies occurs stratum- and architectural-element-wise, beginning with the top-most architectural element in the top stratum.
-The simulation of individual hydrofacies assemblages is object-based, with random placement of features within the architectural element.
+The simulation of individual hydrofacies assemblages is object-based.
+The user controls where to place the objects, for example one might use random placement of features within an architectural element.
 Object-based methods have been implemented widely in subsurface simulation :cite:`Jussel1994,Bennett2017` as they are generally computationally efficient and relatively easy to parameterize.
 The HyVR program approximates hydrofacies assemblages with simple geometric shapes.
 Currently, three shapes_ are supported: troughs (truncated ellipsoids), channels (extruded parabolas), and sheets.
+All feastures are
+'erosive' hydrofacies assemblages, this means that they do not keep track of the previously assigned facies, the user must that themselves (see example).
-Truncated ellipsoids and extruded parabolas are 'erosive' hydrofacies assemblages: this means that within the HyVR algorithm they are able to erode underlying units, and therefore the architectural element (and strata) boundaries may be altered during the course of the simulation.
+And therefore the architectural element (and strata) boundaries may be altered during the course of the simulation.

 .. _shapes:
 .. figure:: 	img/hyvr_geometries.png